bahamat/smartos-juicer/README.md

 Within each package directory, simply run `make` to create a SmartOS package.

+For creating your own new packages:

+1. `cp -r skeleton` to your new package name.
+2. Edit the `Makefile` as necessary.
+3. Run `make`.

 **Note:** I am not officially or unoffically involved with SmartOS in any way.
 I merely use it privately.
 Nothing in this repository is to be considered a "contribution" to SmartOS.